tkn-tub/ns3-gym/doc/tutorial/source/building-topologies.rst

 The code begins by loading module include files just as was done in the ``second.cc`` example.
-There are a couple of new includes corresponding to the Wifi module and the mobility module which we will discuss below.
+There are a couple of new includes corresponding to the wifi module and the mobility module which we will discuss below.

 ::